zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-appdomainshutdownstarted-method.md

 ## <a name="parameters"></a>Parameter
  `appDomainId`
- [in] Identifiziert die Domäne, in der die Assemblys der Anwendung gespeichert sind.
+ [in] Identifies the domain in which the application's assemblies are stored.

 ## <a name="remarks"></a>Hinweise
- Der Wert des `appDomainId` gilt nicht für jede informationsanforderung nach der `AppDomainShutdownStarted` Methodenrückgabe – Dies ist der Profiler letzte Gelegenheit zum Abrufen von Informationen zu dieser Anwendungsdomäne.
+ The value of `appDomainId` is not valid for any information request after the `AppDomainShutdownStarted` method returns — this is the profiler's last chance to get information about this application domain.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h